gustavbrodersen/MMM-GoogleTrafficTimes/README.md

 # Google API Key
 In order to use this module you will need a Google Maps API which is available from the Google GCP console.
 You will need to enable the following APIs for your key, Maps JavaScript API, Geocoding API, Distance Matrix API.

+# Offset
+To determine if the road is busy or not, I decided to add the optimal time (meaning without traffic by Google Matrix) with an offset obtained using this simple formula:
+`optimalTime + (optimalTime * offset)`
+If the estimated time from Google Matrix is greater than this value, it means there is traffic, and the symbol is displayed.
+By default, the offset is set to 25%, which seems like a good compromise.

 # Debug
 1. Stop any running instance of MagicMirror2.